Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

+When $\alpha<\frac{5d}{3}$, the $\phi^4$ term is irrelevant, the Gaussian fixed point is stable.
+When $\alpha>\frac{5d}{3}$, the $\phi^4$ term is relevant, which triggers RG flow towards an IR fixed point.
+For a fixed $\sigma$, we define the upper critical dimension to be $ d_{uc}=\frac{3}{2}\sigma$.
 At this IR fixed point, the dynamical critical exponents $z^{\text {IR}}(\alpha)$ and the scaling dimension $\Delta^{\text{IR}}_{\phi}(\alpha)$ will be renormalized.
 They clearly depends on $\alpha$, even though the precise form of the dependence are not known.
-This in principle can be studied using quantum field theory techniques by treating $\epsilon=\alpha-\frac{5d}{3}$ as the perturbation parameter (A similar study of the finite temperature LR model was famously done in Ref.~\cite{FisherCritical1972}).
+This in principle can be studied using quantum field theory techniques by treating $\epsilon=\alpha-\frac{5d}{3}$ as the perturbation parameter (a similar study of the finite temperature LR model was famously done in Ref.~\cite{FisherCritical1972}).
 We expect at some $\alpha_c$, the critical point of the LR models becomes equivalent to the $(2+1)d$ SR Heisenberg model.
 This will be confirmed by our numerical study later.
 The crossover from LR to SR happens when $z^{\text {IR}}(\alpha)=1$.

 We now focus on the $d=2$ case.
 To calculate $\alpha_c$, we need to consider perturbation around the SR model.
 That is, we consider the following action~\cite{acknow-slava}